Current Affairs-Topics

 However, without consistent efforts to enhance road engineering standards and raise public awareness about road safety, the goal to halve road deaths by 2030 will remain difficult to achieve.

-Accurate and timely accident data plays a crucial role in understanding the patterns and causes of accidents, enabling more effective interventions.
+Accurate and timely accident data play a crucial role in understanding the patterns and causes of accidents, enabling more effective interventions.
 Ultimately, a collective commitment from policymakers, engineers, law enforcement, and citizens is vital to making India’s roads safer for everyone.

 More Related Articles